echemdb/svgdigitizer/doc/workflow.md

 In the SVG file, by marking two positions on each axis, both the units and the scale of the axis will be extracted.

 In the example, the first position on the x-axis will be 0.0 V vs RHE.
-Add a text label which contains `x1: 0.0 V vs RHE`.
-Draw a line from connecting the text label and the position on the x-axis.
+Add a text label that contains `x1: 0.0 V vs RHE`.
+Draw a line connecting the text label and the position on the x-axis.
 Finally **group** the **line** and the **text label**.

 Repeat this for positions `x2`, `y1` and `y2`.